 Window managers are just that: a layer that runs on top of the X Window System to make it functional.
 They usually don’t come with separate applications beyond bare-bones command-line programs and a couple text files for customizing colors, icons, menus, and such.
 From here on, we focus on the world of window managers.

 Fluxbox is the prettiest and most memory-intensive window manager on this list – but regardless, it is worth your time to check out!
 All window managers are in such a lightweight class that they feel like running nothing at all, so the difference from here on out is one of taste.

-The first thing you’ll probably ask upon loading any window manager is “where is my menu?”
-Right-click anywhere on the desktop to get the system menu, exactly like you would find from a “start” button on a desktop toolbar.
+The first thing you’ll probably ask upon loading any window manager is, “where is my menu?”
+Right-click anywhere on the desktop to get the system menu, precisely like you would find from a “start” button on a desktop toolbar.
 After that, navigating menus is done in mouse-over.

 Fluxbox’s setup is the best introduction to minimalist window managers.
-It gives you a taskbar with a clock and window tray, a right-click menu, window forms with minimal buttons, optional transparency, fonts, and color gradients for every element.
+It gives you a taskbar with a clock, window tray, a right-click menu, window forms with minimal buttons, optional transparency, fonts, and color gradients for every element.
 That’s it!
 Check out the simple styles menu to change the look.